afknapping/github-from-scratch/_posts/2013-05-01-writing-history.md

 ![]({{ site.baseurl }}/assets/images/history-6.png)

-If you have a peer, go to his repository and leave a comment in her code.
+If you have a peer, go to his repository and leave a comment in his code.
 Say something nice.
 Whenever someone comments on your history, you will be notified by GitHub per email.